Stetson: Boss of the Plains

-Price and popularity

-Stetson produced a costly hat.
-The cowboy riding the range wearing the "'Boss of the Plains' hat showed the world that he was doing well".
-"Within a decade the name John B. Stetson became synonymous with the word 'hat' in every corner and culture of the West."

-The shape of the hat's crown and brim were often modified by the wearer for fashion and to protect against the weather by being softened in hot steam, shaped, and allowed to dry and cool.
-Felt tends to retain the shape in which it dries.

-The high-crowned, wide-brimmed, soft-felt western hats that followed are intimately associated with the American cowboy image.

 Mass production

 Stetson sent a sample hat to merchants throughout the Southwest with a letter asking for a minimum order of a dozen "Boss of the Plains" hats.
 The hat was an immediate success: in less than a year, Stetson set up a new factory in the outskirts of Philadelphia to handle his growing business.
+According to Bender, within a decade the name Stetson had become synonymous with the word "hat" almost everywhere in the West.
 By 1886, Stetson's hat company was the largest globally and had mechanized the hat-making industry ("producing close to 2 million hats a year by 1906").
 The Stetson Hat Co. ceased production in 1968 and licensed another hat company.
 However, these hats still bear the Stetson name, with the hats produced in St. Joseph, Missouri.
 Later the license was transferred to another hat company in Texas.

 Stetson also produced "dress" hats, distinguished from "western" hats by narrower brims and shorter crowns.
 However, his "Boss of the Plains" style hat and its many variants fueled the company's growth and fame.